MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 ### Set update schedule

-1. For the **Data updates** step, choose the frequency to retrain your model based on the latest data.
+1. Choose the frequency to retrain your model based on the latest data.
 This setting is important to update the accuracy of predictions as new data is ingested into Customer Insights.
 Most businesses can retrain once per month and get a good accuracy for their prediction.

 1. Select **Next**.